CRE FinOps Blog

 At 26.5% office vacancy, every Houston gross-up clause is active.
 One miscalculation on a 200,000 SF building can cost $75,000+ per year.

 A 5-point recovery ratio gap on a $3M expense base is $150,000 in annual NOI.
-At a 5.5% cap rate, that's $2.7M in property value that the buyer will either negotiate for or plan to capture post-close.
+At a 5.5% cap rate, that is $2.7M in property value the buyer will negotiate for or plan to capture post-close.

 Read PostWhy Your Management Fee Calculation Might Be Wrong

-Management fees are the third most common finding in tenant audits.
+Management fee errors are common tenant audit findings.
 The difference between 'percentage of gross' and 'percentage of net' on a $1M pool is $12,000 per year.

 Read PostHow Private Equity Firms Evaluate CAM Billing at Acquisition